EightShin/FinanceSystem/README.md

 ₱ 500.00 was added to your account.

 also fix the bug for Sj's code where if the user didnt properly specify who they send the load it will automatically logout the account.

+(Billing)
+Configure it a little bit to look clean.